-Our cat health information will help you keep your cat healthy and happy from a kitten to their senior years.
-We share our advice on feline nutrition, and how to spot the early signs of illness and disease.
+Want to keep your cat healthy and happy from kittenhood to their senior years?
+Our cat health articles include advice on feline nutrition, and how to spot the early signs of illness and disease.
 We also include everyday healthcare tips on grooming, flea prevention, hairballs, dental health, safety and more.

-Browse the archives or search the cat health topic you are interested in.
+Browse the archives or search for the topic you are looking for.